arresteddevops/ado-hugo/content/episode/using-ai.md

 ## Key Takeaways

-- AI isn’t magic—but it can be a helpful colleague.
+- AI isn’t magic, but it can be a helpful colleague.
 Kat shares how she uses LLMs to stay on task, avoid executive dysfunction, and manage complex projects with greater ease.
 - Good context design matters.
-When working with AI, things like encapsulated code, clean interfaces, and checklists aren’t just best practices—they’re vital for productive collaboration.
+When working with AI, things like encapsulated code, clean interfaces, and checklists aren’t just best practices.
+They’re vital for productive collaboration.
 - Skepticism is healthy.
 Kat reminds us that while AI can be useful, it also messes up.
 A lot.
 And without guardrails and critical thinking, it can become more of a liability than a partner.
 - Build humane systems.
-From privacy risks to climate concerns, this episode underscores that responsible AI use requires ethical intent—and that starts with practitioners.
+From privacy risks to climate concerns, this episode underscores that responsible AI use requires ethical intent, which starts with practitioners.